hybotics/Trilobot/README.md

-# Trilobot
-The code for my Pimoroni Trilobot.
+This is the code for MY Pimoroni Trilobot.